Last Updated on November 30, 2021 by Laura

 A Library Game for Distance Learning

-We definitely need to be prepared for changing school situations this year.
-Although I haven’t tried it, I know this trivia game can be played in a live virtual class.
+We definitely need to be prepared for changing school situations.
+This trivia game can be played in a live virtual class.
 Students might not be on teams, but they could jot their answers down and keep score for themselves.
 You could give each student a chance to answer a different question live.

 Just in case you need something more digital, I created a Boom Learning version of the game.
 Boom cards are fun, engaging, and self-checking, so your students get instant feedback.
 They can be used on a Smartboard for a whole group activity,.
 They also work on a tablet, iPad, Chromebook, laptop, or other device for digital centers or online learning.
 It’s easy to share a Boom card activity with students using the “Fast Pin” feature.

 If you want to be prepared for changing school circumstances with a fun, low-prep library game for December, take a look at my Christmas Picture Book Trivia Game Bundle.
 This money saving resource contains both the printable and digital versions of the game.
 It’s just what you need to save your sanity during this busy month!